sdthornton/css-style-guide/README.md

     ```

 #### Colors
-  + Use hex codes for colors
+  + Use lowercase hex codes for colors

     ```scss
     // Bad